 What's more, the standards where we live now call for single direction cycle paths to be a minimum 2.5 m wide, and bidirectional paths to be 4 m wide.
 They are separated from the road by a minimum of 1.5 m.
 That's the measure of a "cycle path" here, without the hyperbole of calling it a "super" anything.

 Finally, to see more about cycling "superhighways" in the Netherlands on a completely different scale (intercity routes which will cover the entire country), look at the other posts tagged with superhighways.
+These join up a dense network of routes which already cover the whole country.

 For more on the London "superhighways", click here.
 Don't worry that decent infrastructure costs too much.
 It's cheaper to invest in it than not to.
 Even the benefits to employers add up to rather more than is spent.
 So go on, London, do a proper job !